EoR Media: Animation - Film - Design

 • In regard to animation - you may prepare before the filmmaking days ie. do preparatory drawings, write scripts, draw/paint/prepare backgrounds etc before the filmmaking days - but all 'animation' (the actual putting together of the movement in a computer program or any shooting of stop-motion) must be done in the filmmaking days

-• Please keep in mind the open nature of the award screening when making your films and keep violence, language and drug use etc to below an (M) level.
+• Please keep in mind the open nature of the award screening when making your films and keep violence, language and drug use etc to no more than an (M) level.
 See www.classification.gov.au for details on the (M) classification

 • Mistreatment of animals will not be tolerated and will result in disqualification and reporting to authorities.